 If you want to be safe, go with a different option.

-Zenwise’s Omega 3s stands out for how simple its ingredient list is.
+Zenwise’s Omega 3s stands out for how simple its ingredient list is, similar to Future Kind.

 Algae, Vegetarian Capsule (Modified Food Starch, Glycerin, Carrageenan, Purified Water)